PandaTechAM/be-lib-pandatech-crypto/Readme.md

   specific character sets.
 * **GZip Compression/Decompression:** Efficiently compress and decompress data using GZip, with support for byte arrays and streams.
+* **Masking:** Mask sensitive information like email addresses and phone numbers, ensuring that they are partially hidden and thus safeguarded.
 * **Performance Optimized:** Tested to run efficiently in resource-constrained environments.
 * **High Test Coverage:** Confidence backed by 99% unit test coverage.